 Knit fabric usually doesn’t unravel, so the edges often can be left unfinished.

 And one feature that I especially like is the fact that Silk Knit fabric doesn’t wrinkle as silk woven fabrics.
 Most kinds of silk fabric are quite wrinkly and after few hours of wear silk garments look wrinkled and rumpled.
 But not outfits made from Silk Knits!
 They always look polished and well-ironed.
 Actually, they don’t even require ironing.

 The best type of Silk Knit is Silk Jersey fabric.
 Right and wrong sides of Jersey are different: vertical knit ribs are shown on the right side, while you can see horizontal purls on the wrong side Image

 Pure silk fabric is fabulous on its own but when it is enhanced with hand or machine embroidery the results are really spectacular.
 We can find stunning motifs on sturdy types of silk fabric like Dupioni, Taffeta, Shantung, Crepe, Organza, and Satin.
 Embroidery may incorporate also materials such as pearls, beads, gemstones, sequins, and ribbons.

 Embroidered silks are commonly used for home decoration but if you want to show off at glamorous occasions you can use embroidered silk fabric to make fashionable garments like evening coats, skirts, tops, and dresses.

 There are plenty of resources to learn more about different types of fabric.
 I highly recommend the best-selling fabric guide by Sandra Betzina All New Fabric Savvy: How to Choose & Use Fabrics.

 This book was named the best reference book of 2017 by Library Journal.
 “Fully updated to reflect new fabrics and notions as well as changes in sewing tools and techniques, All New Fabric Savvy is chock-full of essential information that all garment and home decor sewers need to work with 107 different types of fabric.”

 Also, I have many posts on my blog about sewing with natural silk fabric.
 Check them out:

-What types of silk fabric do you use in your sewing projects?
+What types of silk do you use in your sewing projects?

-Can you add something to my descriptions so we will understand better dissimilarities of different kinds of silk cloth?
+Can you add something to my descriptions so we will understand better dissimilarities of different types of silk cloth?